tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

  &#128312; Skip or update existing orders/coupons while importing.
  &#128312; Create and maintain import and export history with options to re-run, view logs, and delete an entry &#128312; Log of the import and export will help in identifying what went wrong for debugging purposes.
+ &#128312; Auto-suggestion of coupon codes making coupon-based filtering easier.
+ &#128312; Export Subscription orders to a CSV file.
+ &#128312; Import Subscription orders from a CSV file.

 More information about the setup of the plugin and a sample CSV that is taken as input by the plugin are given in the <a rel="nofollow" href="https://www.webtoffee.com/order-coupon-subscription-export-import-plugin-woocommerce-user-guide/">free order export import plugin</a> setup guide.